frenck/spook/documentation/other_features.md

   - Defaults to any user
 ```

-Somebody pressing a button in the interface, tapping something in the app, or calling an action from the API all carry the user account they were made by.
-A schedule, a state change, or another automation does not.
+What this can see is the person behind the trigger.
+Somebody flipping a switch, tapping something in the app, or calling an action from the API leaves their user account on the state change or event that follows, so an automation reacting to it finds them.
+A schedule, a template, or an integration acting on its own leaves nobody.

 If the `person` attribute is not provided, the condition passes for anybody.
 Name one or more people to narrow it, and Spook matches against the user account each of them is linked to.